tech4Ly/codebook/README.md

 Codebook is being developed and not yet ready for public (or private, really) use.
 Hit the Star button to follow for updates though.

+## Goals

+Spellchecking is complicated and opinions about how it should be done, especially with code, differs.
+This section is about the trade offs that steer Codebook's decisions.

+### Privacy

+No remote calls for spellchecking or analytics.
+Once dictionaries are cached, Codebook needs to be usable offline.
+Codebook will never send the contents of files to a remote server.

+### Low noise/High signal

+Codebook should only highlight words that users have control over.
+For example, a misspelled word in an imported function should not be highlighted as the user can't do anything about it.

+### Efficient

+All features will be weighed against their impact on CPU and memory impact.
+Codebook should be fast on even low-end hardware to spellcheck on every keystroke.

 ## Features

 ### Code-aware spell checking